av1-community-contributors/codec-wiki/docs/contribution-guide.md

 AV1 Community Wiki - community maintained wiki for all things encoding.

+## Before You Contribute

+1. By making a contribution to the AV1 Community Wiki, you are communicating that you have read & agreed to our Terms & Conditions, Privacy Policy, & Code of Conduct.
+2. Ensure your understanding of the material you're contributing is sufficient to the point of being useful to the project.
+It is perfectly acceptable not to get everything right the first time, but always double check your contributions for factual correctness.

 ## Connect With Us

 If you're interested in communicating with other passionate contributors helping this project, visit [rvlt.gg/emxNXv1x](https://rvlt.gg/emxNXv1x).
 You'll need a Revolt account to join.
 Revolt is an open source Discord alternative, which you can read more about on [this page](https://github.com/revoltchat/legal/blob/master/About.md#communication-is-critical).